billionai/Magic-The-Terminal/README.md

 * setup ncurses, to render the game

 Current done list:
+* create an Effect class, that handles special triggers
 * added a simple CSV database to the project
 * created file reader for lands, creatures and effects
 * created complexEffects as a way to chain simple effects together